-When teeth bite together properly, the pressure of our bite is dispersed evenly.
-The power of our bite averages 162 PSI (pounds per square inch) and can be quite higher depending on the age of the person.
+When teeth bite together properly, our bite’s pressure is evenly dispersed.
+The power of our bite averages 162 PSI (pounds per square inch) and can be relatively higher depending on the age of the person.
 Imagine if all that pressure is focused on a couple of teeth because they are out of alignment.
-This can lead to worn, cracked, broken teeth, and tooth loss.
+This can lead to worn, cracked, broken teeth and tooth loss.

-The way the teeth are aligned and positioned can affect the factors of speech.
-Especially the front teeth and the roof of the mouth, these surfaces are used to make most of the sounds we use to form words.
+How the teeth are aligned and positioned can affect speech factors.
+Especially the front teeth and the roof of the mouth.
+These surfaces are used to make most of the sounds we use to form words.
 People with an open bite, large spaces between teeth, or excessive tooth wear can have a hard time with pronunciation and clarity of their speech.

-Overjet and overbite (see the picture at the beginning of this post for reference) is a common cause of a lisp.
+Overjet and overbite (see the picture at the beginning of this post for reference) are common causes of a lisp.
 This can have a large impact on self-confidence and self-esteem.
 Amazingly, this can be corrected through orthodontics.

 Or if the back teeth don’t touch, food isn’t able to be broken down enough before we swallow.

-Each category of teeth play a different role in eating.
+Each category of teeth plays a different role in eating.

-Incisors – These teeth cut food with their sharp edge in a shearing action.
-They break up the food into chewable sized pieces.
+These teeth cut food with their sharp edge in a shearing action.
+They break up the food into chewable-sized pieces.

-Pre-Molars – These teeth help to tear and crush our food and break apart the food into smaller pieces.
+These teeth help to tear and crush our food and break apart food into smaller pieces.